 What You Need to Know

-When you open an FSA, you choose your contribution total for the year (up to $2,700 in 2019).
-You’ll want to estimate your expenses carefully, because you can carry over only up to $500 from one year to the next.
-You’ll forfeit unused funds over $500.
+When you open an FSA, you choose your contribution total for the year, up to $2,750.
+You’ll want to estimate your expenses carefully, because you usually can carry over only up to $550 from one year to the next.
+This year only, any unused FSA balance in 2021 will automatically carry over to 2022.

 New cards are issued only if your existing card is expiring or if you are newly enrolling.

-If you pay your eligible health expenses out of pocket, you can be reimbursed from your FSA by filing a claim through WageWorks.
+If you pay your eligible health expenses out of pocket, you can be reimbursed from your FSA by filing a claim through CYC.

 What You Need to Do